MehdiLouzar/Industria-python/README.md

 string to the API.
 Include as many pairs as needed to outline the surface; the application will close the polygon if needed and converts the values to WGS84 before storing them in the database.

+## JavaScript implementation

+The web interface relies entirely on vanilla JavaScript with no frameworks.
+All interactions including CRUD forms and map controls are handled using modern browser APIs.
+Map assets (Leaflet, MapLibre and plugins) are served locally so the app works without external dependencies.